secinthenet/crypto-guide/README.md

 -   Use Gnome Disks (another option is GParted) to create a separate encrypted partition in the boot device and use the password from the previous step.
-    Note that this can be done from Tails after booting it, but it only works in EFI/GPT mode, and it's easier to do it before booting tails.
+    Note that this can be done from Tails after booting it, but it only works in EFI/GPT mode, and it's easier to do it before booting Tails.
--   Boot tails
+-   Boot Tails.
--   Disable networking in advanced options
+-   In the Tails greeter, select Additional Settings and then disable networking and create an admin password (you can reuse the previous password used for disk encryption).

 ### Making Tails work in BIOS/MBR mode